tesseract-ocr/tessdoc/InputFormats.md

 ### Animated GIF

-Tesseract does not support reading animated GIFs files.
-When given such a file, Tesseract will read only the first image in the sequence of images contained inside the file.
+Tesseract does not support reading animated GIF files.
+If given such a file, Tesseract will only read the first image in the sequence of images contained in the file.

 ### Other formats